 Celebrating a High Water Mark: A Montana Stream Access Law Symposium

 On Friday, March 16, more than 120 participants assembled to commemorate Montana’s extraordinary stream access case law and legislation.
 Jim Goetz, the attorney who brought the landmark cases that recognized the public’s right to access state waters for recreational use, opened the event, followed by a roundtable of the original Stream Access Bill drafters and stakeholders, who discussed the key lessons to their success.
 Later panels covered legal ethics, subsequent developments in the law, and issues on the horizon such as climate change, tribal rights and instream flow.
 Governor Steve Bullock delivered closing remarks.
-Missoula Community Access Television (MCAT) will show the event (in 3-parts) on MCAT Channel 189 on Wednesday, May 2, at 5:30 p.m. and again on Saturday, May 5, at 10:00 p.m.
-The event will also be available for viewing at MCAT's Video on Demand on MCAT's website closer to the air dates.
+Missoula Community Access Television (MCAT) shows the event (in 3-parts) on MCAT Channel 189.
+The event is also be available for viewing at MCAT's Video on Demand on MCAT's website:

 The Role of Litigation in Shaping Stream Access - Jim Goetz, Goetz, Baldwin & Geddes P.C.